TeamVoss/VossII/src/doc/fl/fl_tutorial.md

 However, `print` is commonly a statement, but fl, being a functional language, does not have statements - only expressions.

-Since all expressions have types, this begs the question: what is the type of `print`?
+Since we know that all expressions have types, this begs the question: what is the type of `print`?
 We can find out by simply typing the function `print` without giving it an argument.